 To see which courses/requirements you’ve completed thus far, and which courses you still need to complete, open your MyProgress and scroll down to find “POLS Major Requirements.”
 A major requirement marked with a green box indicates you’ve successfully completed a course(s) that fulfills that requirement.
 A yellow diamond indicates you are currently enrolled in a course(s) that satisfies that given major requirement—if you successfully complete the course(s) at the end of the semester, the yellow diamond will turn into a green “completed” box.
 Any major requirements marked with a red box are those courses you still need to complete.
 These are the courses you should schedule in future semesters.

 Q: When should I take POLS 100W and POLS 100M?
-To take 100W, students need at least 60 units and to have successfully passed the WST (although for the fall 2020 semester, the WST requirement has been waived).
+To take 100W, students need at least 60 units and to have completed the WST Directed Self Placement.
 Students are highly encouraged to take 100W during their junior year.
 POLS 100M (Political Inquiry) is a course best taken during students’ sophomore or junior year.
 Writing and analytical skills learned in these courses help students succeed in other upper division courses.
 This is why it’s best to take these sooner rather than later.
 Students with a Fall 2020 catalog year or later will be required to take both POLS 100W and POLS 100M before they enroll in a political science senior capstone course (POLS 190 or POLS 181C).

 Q: How do I file for graduation?

 A: You can file for graduation online through MySJSU once you’ve reached a minimum of 90 units.
-But before you do, the department asks that you have the department chair (or other faculty major advisor) review your completed Major Planner and your MyProgress.
-Instructions on how to complete and submit your Major Planner and how to file for graduation can be found here.
+But before you do, the department asks that you have the department chair (or other faculty major advisor) review your completed Major Planner and your MyProgress .
+Instructions on how to complete and submit your Major Planner and how to file for graduation can be found on Graduation Information page.
 This same page has important information on graduation filing deadlines and priority registration.